hashicorp/vault/website/source/docs/agent/index.html.md

   certificates.
 Using this option is highly discouraged as it decreases the security of data transmissions to and from the Vault server.
 This value can be overridden by setting the `VAULT_SKIP_VERIFY` environment variable.

+- `tls_server_name (string: optional)` - Name to use as the SNI host when connecting via TLS.
+This value can be overridden by setting the `VAULT_TLS_SERVER_NAME` environment variable.

+### listener Stanza

+Agent supports one or more [listener][listener_main] stanzas.
+In addition to the standard listener configuration, an Agent's listener configuration also supports an additional optional entry:

+- `require_request_header (bool: false)` - Require that all incoming HTTP requests on this listener must have an `X-Vault-Request: true` header entry.
+  Using this option offers an additional layer of protection from Server Side Request Forgery attacks.
+Requests on the listener that do not have the proper `X-Vault-Request` header will fail, with a HTTP response status code of `412:
+  Precondition Failed`.

 ## Example Configuration